Telios-org/nebula/README.md

 await remoteDrive.ready()
 ```
+#### `drive.publicKey`

+The drive's `publicKey` should ONLY be given to remote peers you would like to replicate with.
+All peers with this key will have write access to your drive's metadata (peers this drive connects to and generic file data).
+The publicKey + the drive's encryption key will give peers full write access.

+#### `drive.peerWriterKey`

+The key of this drive's primary writer Hypercore.
+This key can be used for adding and removing this drive as a remote peer.

+#### `drive.peers`

+A Set containing the public keys of all connected peers.

+#### `drive.encryptionKey`

+The drive's symmetric key used for encrypting the writer hypercores.
+Share this key with trusted peers only and as they will have full write access.

 #### `await drive.ready()`

 Initialize the drive and all resources needed.

-#### `await drive.addPeer(publicKey)`
+#### `await drive.addPeer(peer)`

 Adds a remote drive as a new writer.
 After a peer has been added, the drive will automatically try to reconnect to this peer after every restart.
+Drives automatically add remote peers that initialized their drives with a public key so this rarely needs to be manually called.

+- `peer`
+  - `blind`: true | false `drive.blind`
+  - `publicKey`: The remote peer's public key `drive.publicKey`
+  - `writer`: The remote peer's writer core public key `drive.peerWriter`
+  - `meta`: The remote peer's meta core public key `drive.publicKey`

 Example Usage: